exosky12/Exosky12/README.md

 ### Introduction

-Hi 👋, my name is Jules, AKA Exosky.
+Hi 👋, my name is Jules, AKA Exosky. <br>
-I'm 16 years old and I'm a young French web developer.
+I'm 16 years old and I'm a young French web developer. <br>
 For the past two years, I've been self-taught and have learned a lot about various concepts such as web and mobile development, Ui/Ux design, and web marketing.

 <hr />